openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 ### Example: Dynamically Controlling Where Attachments are Exported to
 When exporting all local attachments are downloaded to the attachments basepath (specified on the Options tab, CSV folder by default).
 You can, however, specify the basepath in an expert script by setting ebi.basepath.

-In the following scripts each time an item is read from EQUELLA, the Row Pre-Script will calculate the preferred location of the local attachment, in this case a subfolder of the attachments basepath based on subject metadata.
-After EQUELLA has exported the item’s file the Row Post-Script will modify the filepath exported to the CSV to each local attachment to reflect the subfolder it is located in.
+In the following scripts each time an item is read from openEQUELLA, the Row Pre-Script will calculate the preferred location of the local attachment, in this case a subfolder of the attachments basepath based on subject metadata.
+After openEQUELLA has exported the item’s file the Row Post-Script will modify the filepath exported to the CSV to each local attachment to reflect the subfolder it is located in.

 1. Add the following script in the Row Pre-Script:
 ```